kimmokal/qgDNN/README.md

 ```
 $ python plotter/compareAUC_plotter.py
 ```
-This script is crude and requires one to manually input the ROC AUC values in the script.
+This script is crude and requires one to manually input the ROC AUC values in the code.